AlexVCaron/scil-documentation/source/coding/visualization.rst

 .. image:: /images/visualization_umlish.png
    :align: center

-The vizualisation module is plis in 4 components : slice, screenshot, plot and color.
+The visualization module is split in 4 components : slice, screenshot, plot and color.
 They all have integral roles to play in the visualization of DWI data.

 *From raw data to the screen*